ergochat/ergo/docs/MANUAL.md

 * `result`: an integer indicating the result of the check (1 for "accepted", 2 for "banned", 3 for "SASL required")
 * `banMessage`: a message to send to the user indicating why they are banned
 * `error`, containing a human-readable description of the authentication error to be logged if applicable

+## draft/authtoken

+Ergo 2.19 adds support for [draft/authtoken](https://github.com/ircv3/ircv3-specifications/pull/602), a proposed IRCv3 mechanism for integrating with external services.
+Although Ergo implements the full specification, including online token verification, Ergo's tokens are signed JWTs and the intent is for Ergo-aware services to verify them locally, without contacting the Ergo server.
+Here are the hardening recommendations for draft/authtoken in Ergo:

+* Use the `hmac` algorithm with a strong, unique key for each service.
+(You can generate a suitable key with `ergo gentoken`.)
+* The expiration time should be no higher than 5 minutes.
+* When processing a token, validate the signature according to the `HS256` algorithm, then validate the following claims:
+  * `aud` should be the service's endpoint URL
+  * `acc` should be the user's account name (without case normalization)
+  * If present, `scope` is the channel name and `chmode` is the user's operator level in the channel (e.g. `o` for operator or `h` for halfop).

 --------------------------------------------------------------------------------------------